-The programme is managed by a course leader who is overseen by a head of programme and a head of school.
+The programme is managed by a course leader who is overseen by a Director of Content.
 Staff are educated to master's or doctoral level.
 Many of our staff are well networked in various international relations sectors.
 In addition, many staff hold Fellowship of Higher Education Academy (HEA) from Fellow to Principal Fellow.
 The course leader acts as personal tutor across the programme.